 These questions investigate participants’ perceptions of how social media influences their mental well-being, whether it is positive, negative, or neutral, and whether excessive usage has led to feelings of being overwhelmed or stressed.

 - Do you feel that social media positively or negatively impacts your mental well-being?
-(Multiple-choice: Valuable, Negative, Neutral)
+(Multiple-choice: Positive, Negative, Neutral)

 - Have you ever felt overwhelmed or stressed due to social media usage?
 (Yes/No)